scoopex/puppet-kitchen_template/README.md

 Overview
 --------

+This template utilizes [Test Kitchen](http://kitchen.ci/) to test puppetcode.
+You can use this template to write new puppet modules or to enhance existing modules.

-This puppet project template provides the following aspects:
+It provides the following aspects:

   * puppet template with demo code which installs a lighthttpd
   * convenient development environment
     * download and create a ubuntu and debian image in a virtualbox environment
     * download and create a ubuntu docker image
     * basic installation of puppet 4/5 client
-    * automatic installation of puppet modules specified in the "Puppetfile"
+    * automatic installation of puppet modules specified in the "Puppetfile" using librarian
   * check the setup using serverspec tests executed in the environment

 Why do i need that?

+  * provide convenient test setups for system development
-  * reduce the need to develop on production anymore<BR>
+  * reduce the need to develop on production or shared testsystems<BR>
-    (sometimes you still need this)
+    (sometimes you still need this, i.e. if you need special hardware to test your implementation)
-  * test multiple variants of a setup on different operating systems
+  * test multiple variants of a setup on different operating systems<BR>
+    (Ubuntu 14.04, 16.04, OpenSuse, ...)
-  * prevent timeconsuming and git history polluting commit/push cycles
+  * prevent time consuming and git history polluting edit locally, commit/push, puppet execution roundtrips
+  * automatically install needed puppet modules
   * easily test defined combinations of modules/roles
-  * provide convenient test setups for system development
   * integrate automated tests to your ci-pipeline (i.e. jenkins)
   * reduce resource overhead by simply throwing away outdated setups
   * Execute tests remotely end very time efficient on AWS/EC2, Openstack, Vagrant, ...